-- G.11 The slopes vary in steepness, with the more gentle slopes suitable for settlement.
+G.12 The slopes vary in steepness, with the more gentle slopes suitable for settlement.
 Numerous finds of Palaeolithic and Mesolithic artefacts have been discovered along the valley sides.
 Evidence for prehistoric occupation is scarcer, due to suitable deposits being buried beneath later colluvial deposits.
-The fertile soils were identified by the Anglo-Saxons, who established a string of settlements along the lower slopes of the valleys, positioned to exploit the varied riverine and downland resources. - G.12 By the medieval period, the area formed an integral part of a sophisticated and efficient agrarian landscape based around sheep-corn husbandry.
-Nucleated villages were established along the lower valley slopes.
-The villages were surrounded by open fields, with woodland and downland pastures towards the extremities of the parishes.
-The rich meadowland forming the valley floor would have been an important component in this integrated mixed farming regime. - G.13 The valley sides are now occupied by a series of enclosed fields, largely of modern date reflecting 20th century expansion of arable farming onto land which was formerly sheepwalk, but also remodelling of earlier enclosed land around the main settlements.
-Some of the surviving medieval settlements are still surrounded by early enclosures of late medieval origin and some of the steeper slopes still remain as unenclosed downland.
+The fertile soils were identified by the Anglo-Saxons, who established a string of settlements along the lower slopes of the valleys, positioned to exploit the varied riverine and downland resources.